What is a Tax Withholding?

 How to deduct a withholding amount in Offers and Settlements

-You will have the option to include a tax withholding amount when building out an artist deal on the Talent tab of an Event.
+You will have the option to include a tax withholding amount when building out an artist deal on the Deals tab of an Event.
 Click the three dot menu next to the Offer or Settlement button and then click Edit.
 Below the Deal Type Settings, there is a Tax Withholdings toggle to toggle on if you would like to account for withholdings (see photo below).

 Fill in the tax withholding specifics based on your tax requirements.